He puts the ship through paces

 But I think I can offer a succint explanation simply by dint of definition: it’s deliberate, not random.
 Deliberation is payoff of a particular form: using preparation to make a development not merely plausible, but necessary.
 Or to allude to Aristotle, inevitable.

-Prepearation and deliberation perfectly explain why my stories are so slow-paced.
+Preparation and deliberation perfectly explain why my stories are so slow-paced.
 My preferred style of story-telling is meticulous to the point of insecurity.
 I hate to rely on vague happenstance, nor ask for the reader’s charitability (better known as suspension of disbelief).
 So I try to justify everything that happens, pin everything down to clockwork causality.

 Still, how do you make a fast-paced story slower?

-The overarching argument advanced by Oceaniz is that MHA gradually lost sight of the fundamentals of Preparation, deliberation, and consequence in its later arcs.
+The overarching argument advanced by Oceaniz is that MHA gradually lost sight of the fundamentals of preparation, deliberation, and consequence in its later arcs.
 When describing the arcs that abandon this structure, one feature repeatedly mentioned is the pacing.
 Most tellingly of all, Ocean argues MHA’s slap-dash writing results from a rush to finish the story quickly.

 Put polemically, you make a fast-paced story slower by writing it better.